Karamanids: History

 Good relations between the Seljuqs and the Karamanids did not last.
 In 1261, on the pretext of supporting Kaykaus II, who had fled to Constantinople as a result of the intrigues of the chancellor Mu'in al-Din Suleyman, the Pervane, Karaman Bey and his two brothers, Zeynül-Hac and Bunsuz, marched toward Konya, the Seljuq capital, with 20,000 men.
 A combined Seljuq and Mongol army, led by the Pervane, defeated the Karamanid army and captured Karaman Bey's two brothers.

 After Karaman Bey died in 1262, his older son, Mehmet I of Karaman, became the head of the house.
 He immediately negotiated alliances with other Turkmen clans to raise an army against the Seljuqs and Ilkhanids.
 During the 1276 revolt of Hatıroğlu Şemseddin Bey against Mongol domination in Anatolia, Karamanids also defeated several Mongol-Seljuq armies.
 In the Battle of Göksu in 1277 in particular, the central power of the Seljuq was dealt a severe blow.
 Taking advantage of the general confusion, Mehmed Bey captured Konya on 12 May and placed on the throne a pretender called Jimri, who claimed to be the son of Kaykaus.
 In the end, however, Mehmed was defeated by Seljuq and Mongol forces and executed with some of his brothers in 1278.

 Despite these blows, the Karamanids continued to increase their power and influence, largely aided by the Mamluks of Egypt, especially during the reign of Baybars.
-Karamanids captured Konya on two more occasions in the beginning of the 14th century, but were driven out the first time by emir Chupan, the Ilkhanid governor of Anatolia, and the second time by Chupan's son and successor Timurtash.
-An expansion of Karamanoğlu power occurred after the fall of the Ilkhanids.
+Karamanids captured Konya on two more occasions at the beginning of the 14th century but were driven out the first time by emir Chupan, the Ilkhanid governor of Anatolia, and the second time by Chupan's son and successor Timurtash.
+An expansion of Karamanoğlu power occurred after the fall of the Ilkhanids in the 1330s.
 A second expansion coincided with Karamanoğlu Alâeddin Ali Bey's marriage to Nefise Hatun, the daughter of the Ottoman sultan Murat I, the first important contact between the two dynasties.

 As Ottoman power expanded into the Balkans, Aleaddin Ali Bey captured the city of Beyşehir, which had been an Ottoman city.
 However, it did not take much time for the Ottomans to react and march on Konya, the Karamanoğlu capital city.
 A treaty between the two kingdoms was formed, and peace existed until the reign of Bayezid I.